LynithDev/multiclient/README.md

 Multi version Minecraft client starter.
 Still got a lot left to do such as run configurations + a lot of code refactoring

+# See [zabu](https://github.com/LynithDev/zabu/) if you want a Gradle plugin instead

 ## Roadmap
 - [x] Multi version support (Tested 1.8.9 and 1.19.4)
 - [x] Mixins support